Pregnancy Test Q&As

 Home pregnancy tests (HPTs) are designed to detect HCG, a hormone released by the placenta right after the embryo begins implanting into the uterine lining.
 The hormone is released in a pregnant woman's urine.

 FDA recommended cut-off level is 25 mlU/ml HCG and Easy@Home pregnancy tests comply with the same standard.
-The accuracy detecting HCG above cut off is over 99.8% when used properly.

 Though a positive result should not change for several days, a negative result may change to a false positive within minutes after the end of the testing period, which would not be an accurate reading.
 It is always best to read the results within the 5 minute testing period and then discard the test to avoid confusion.